developer-zebra/developer-zebra-site/src/ehs/2-8/guide/settings/index.md

 ------

 ### Passwords
-Stores the encrypted password for logging into Admin Mode (blank by default). <b>Do not populate this tag manually in the config file or edit it in any way</b>.
+Stores the encrypted password for logging into Admin Mode (blank by default). <b><u>Do not populate this tag manually</u> in the config file or edit in any way</b>.
 The administrator password is stored here programmatically by EHS after being entered or changed through the Tools menu in EHS Admin Mode.
 EHS uses this tag to store the password as a 256-bit AES-encrypted hash.
 Once a password is created and stored in the config file, it can be mass-deployed along with all other settings.

+>EHS 2.8 (and higher) implements a more secure encryption method than prior versions.<br> **See Important Notes below**.

 <img alt="" style="height:350px" src="admin_password.png"/>
-The admin password <b><i>must</i></b> be entered and changed using the Admin Tools menu in the EHS GUI.
+_The admin password <b><u>must</u></b> be entered and changed using the Admin Tools menu in the EHS GUI_.

 <b>Possible values</b>: